ANassour/Monotype_prototype_variable_fonts/AvenirNext/README.md

 This Variable Font demo was made to showcase the capabilities in the new OpenType version 1.8 specification.
 Please read the [EULA], which limits usage for development, prototyping and testing purposes – and not for re-distribution or commercial use.

+**_Note:_** The latest version fixes a problem with HVAR table and also adds variations to the GPOS kerning feature.

 To test the functionality in this font, try [FontView].

 [EULA]: https://github.com/Monotype/Monotype_prototype_variable_fonts/blob/master/AvenirNext/LICENSE.txt